 The Institute of Outdoor Learning’s good practice guidance for working outdoors provides information on what to look for in your outdoor therapist.

-It should only be offered by a competent therapist, if it’s suitable for the individual client and it’s not possible to offer indoor, online or phone therapy.
+It should only be offered by a competent therapist, if it’s suitable for the individual client.

 Karen says there’s a distinction between counsellors offering therapy outside to mitigate against coronavirus and those who work with the natural world.